ansh-099/ConnectMany/README.md

 # Have some cool features to explore the world - </br>
 ![unnamed-2](https://user-images.githubusercontent.com/35291991/51045359-6b1aea00-15e9-11e9-8ca2-41fb1e92a106.jpg) </br> </br>
 ConnectMany is here for connecting people all over the globe.
 Here you can have a conversation with people you dont know and share some extremely important information.
-A social media app is just for connecting people without the means of money.
+A social media app is just for connecting people without the means of money, And that is what we provide.

 Cheers!